 When you’re ready to cool off, head to one of the many pools in South Beach.
 If you’re looking for a place to swim, party, or relax in the water, you won’t have trouble finding the perfect pool.
 And when you’re ready to hit the town, South Beach is the stomping ground for the best nightlife in Miami.
 Like what you are hearing?
 Check out these best things to do in Miami, Florida.

 13. Sunrise Beach (Haad Rin Nok): Koh Phangan, Thailand

-Sunrise Beach in Koh Phangan, Thailand is the perfect place to experience a Full Moon Party.
-The swaying palms and impossibly blue water create an atmosphere that is both festive and relaxing.
+Sunrise Beach in Koh Phangan, Thailand, is the perfect place to experience a Full Moon Party.
+The swaying palms and impossibly blue water create a festive and relaxing atmosphere.
 Sunrise Beach is also the perfect place to watch the sun rise or set.

 14. Bahia Gardner: Espanola Island, Galapagos